bsgriggs/mendix-key-press-action/README.md

 ![keyEvent](https://github.com/bsgriggs/mendix-key-press-action/blob/media/keyEvent.png)
 2. Add a new item to the Key watch list
 3. Add the [qualified name of the key](https://www.w3.org/TR/uievents-key/#named-key-attribute-values) in the Key name
-4. If you need this key action to only run when multiple keys are pressed, enable key combination then select with secondary system key to watch
+4. If you need this key action to only run when multiple keys are pressed, enable key combination then select the secondary key to be watched
 5. Add a Microflow or Nanoflow to execute when the key is detected

-## Example - Excel-like list navigation
+## Example Use Case - Excel-like list navigation
 ![demo](https://github.com/bsgriggs/mendix-key-press-action/blob/media/demo.gif)
 *Requires the Web Actions module on the marketplace*
 1. You will need to have a domain model with of the following features: